Cookie04CZ/GlyphRepair/README.md

 Opravný skript vzniknul v rámci diplomové práce ["Skripty pro hromadnou úpravu fontů v PDF dokumentech"](https://hdl.handle.net/11012/246071) na [Ústavu telekomunikací](https://www.utko.fekt.vut.cz/) na [Vysokém učení technickém v Brně](https://www.vut.cz/).
 Tento český a anglický návod byl vytvořen vedoucím práce.
 Pokud vás zajímá, jak skript interně funguje, přečtěte si tu diplomku (slovensky) nebo anglický návod níže.

  # What GlyphRepair does
 This program is designed to repair wrong text encoding ("mojibake") in PDF files -- text looks fine on screen, but you get only gibberish when you try to copy+paste it.
 This may be fixed via OCR (Optical Character Recognition), but it always recognizes some characters wrong, particularly in multi-lingual and/or scientific texts which contain special symbols.
 OCR also usually destroys ("flattens") original vector content of the source PDF, which is generally undesirable.
-GlyphRepair can works around these limitations:
+GlyphRepair works around these limitations:

 * Meaning of each character (glyph) is manually defined (mapped) by user, which allows for 100% text fidelity.
 * GlyphRepair preserves original document data, only adds new text encoding tables to it.